Philosophy and Rationale

 Any Saddleback College student may enroll in an Honors class without completing an application or seeking special permission.
-All students in Honors classes do Honors work and receive “H” transcript credit.
+All students in Honors classes do Honors work and receive the “H” transcript notation next to their grade.
 By enrolling, a student chooses to do Honors work to Honors standards:

 - Certificate-Track Honors Students have completed an Application for Certificate-Track Status and have been admitted to that status.
 They may be full-time or part-time students.
 Certificate-Track status confers benefits outside the classroom, as discussed below.